dyama/mruby-siren/README.md

 siren - Lightweight 3D operation environment
 =====================================

-**siren** is lightweight 3D operation environment powered by Open CASCADE Technorogy and MRuby. siren is integrated to Ruby interpreter environment, so it gives high-level 3D geometrical and topological operation with easy and simple script.
+**siren** is lightweight 3D operation environment powered by Open CASCADE Technorogy. siren is integrated to MRuby; lightweight Ruby interpreter environment, so it gives high-level 3D geometrical and topological operation with easy and simple scripting.
 For example, you can get volume of shape, intersection lines of some shapes, center of gravity and a result of boolean operation.
 It supports IGES, STEP file with NURBS surface and curve.

 You can get more information at siren official page.